Monday, October 15, 2007

 Reduction of exotic grasses in serpentine

 Proposal: mowing at 6" height without followup raking because raking had no additional effect in Weiss' studies; mowing closer to the ground, and perhaps raking as well, would likely impact arthropods and herps.
-Based on Richard Hobbs' observation that late summer rain appears to trigger germination of grasses much more than forbs, and, if followed by a month of dry weather, cause a false start to the growing season, we are suggesting a watering treatment in August.
+Based on Richard Hobbs' observation that late summer rain appears to trigger germination of grasses much more than forbs, and, if followed by a month of dry weather, cause a false start to the growing season, researchers are suggesting a watering treatment in August.
 The water would be applied via some type of soaker hose from a water truck (to deliver 1cm of water would take a couple of trips with the water truck).

 These two treatments should be compared with controls and replicated 4 times in an area near a fire road.
 Each plot will be 3m x 10 or 15m, with 12 plots total, and buffers between plots.